 Let go of worry!

 If I had one resolution for the new year it would be to let go of financial worry.
 It's not as simple as it sounds, of course — you can't just open your hands and let it slip through your fingers and into the wind.
-But you can try.
-Here are a few things I'll be trying:
+But

 This is my path, my resolution for the new year: make something, don't stress over something.
 Take a deep breath and focus my eyes on the trees and rain outside, on the steam rising from my coffee or the wind moving the branches.
 There is a big mysterious and wonderful world outside of the worries in my brain.
 See that instead.